 A Mailchimp alternative for eCommerce

-The quick version: Klaviyo is more suitable for larger eCommerce brands.
+The quick version: Klaviyo is more suitable for larger brands doing eCommerce email marketing.

 For starters, you can add automated alerts for people shopping at your store—things like abandoned cart reminders, order updates, and alerts for price drops.
 And it's all a lot more customizable than in Mailchimp.
 You can also set eCommerce-specific benchmarks that help you compare how you're doing against other brands in the industry.